 Note: The links below are Amazon affiliate links.
 If you make a purchase, then I may receive a small commission at no extra cost to you.

 Fly Fishing Safety

-Fly fishing is an amazing experience, but if you don’t follow basic safety precautions then it could become a nightmare.
+Fly fishing is an amazing experience, but if you don’t follow basic safety precautions then it could become dangerous.
 Always wear a wide-brimmed hat and wear sunglasses to protect yourself and lessen the chance of you getting hooked in the ear or head with a forward cast.
 Avoid fly fishing in a thunderstorm or when lighting is present because some fly fishing rods are made out of materials that can conduct electricity.
 When wading you’ll always want to wear a flotation device and make use of a wader belt.
-Make use of a wading staff to help keep yourself steady and search for drop offs you might not be able to see.
+Make use of a wading staff to help keep yourself steady and search for drop offs you might not initially be able to see.

 Additional Resources on Fly Fishing